 The Parc du Cinquantenaire or Jubelpark is not only a park but a national landmark in Brussels.
-The name means “Park of the fiftieth anniversary”.
-It was built during the reign of Leopold II to commemorate fifty years of Belgian independence.
+The name means 'Park of the fiftieth anniversary' and it was built during the reign of Leopold II to commemorate fifty years of Belgian independence.

 Symbolically, the Cinquantenaire Park in Brussels is built in the shape of a pentagon, like the inner and outer rings of the city.
 Cinquantenaire sits just outside the inner circle, and is close to the European Quarter.